 A small loop allows the traveler to snap the pillow to any carry-on case and move around airports or train stations with ease.
 For me, the pillow is too bulky to squeeze into a bag and if a person wants to pack the pillow away, it can take up a lot of room with its strange shape.
 There are instructions in the brochure on how to fold the pillow to make it more compact, but it didn’t seem to save much room overall.

 The J-pillow shape makes it a little tricky to use as a lower back pillow or to use successfully in a lower-backed chair.
 I wasn’t able to get comfortable using the pillow in either of these positions and struggled to keep the pillow on my head and neck in a lower-backed chair.

-This pillow is really best suited for people who are side sleepers, or people who will be using it on a window seat on a plane, train or car in a high-backed seat.
-It is also not very comfortable if you wish to keep your glasses on, as one of the sections rests against the temples of your face.
+This pillow is really best suited for people who side sleep, or people who will be using it on a window seat on a plane, train or car in a high-backed seat.
+It is also not very comfortable if one wishes to keep a pair of glasses on, as one of the sections rests against the temples of the face.

 It’s lightweight but firm enough to maintain its shape.
 This firmness makes it slightly difficult to stuff it into a carry-on bag and is not a space saver in those instances.